The Fire Last Time: LIFE in Watts, 1966

 — Ben Cosgrove is the Editor of LIFE.com

-Bill Ray (that’s him at left, draped in cameras, on assignment in Sikkim in the Himalayas in 1965; click the picture for the full-size experience) was a staff photographer for LIFE from the mid-1960s until the magazine’s demise in the early 1970s.
+Bill Ray (at left, on assignment in Sikkim in the Himalayas in 1965) was a staff photographer for LIFE from the mid-1960s until the magazine’s demise in the early 1970s.

-Based in New York, Beverly Hills and Paris, he traveled the world covering major events, wars and great personalities, from Elvis Presley and Audrey Hepburn to JFK, Marilyn Monroe, the Beatles, Ray Charles, Frank Lloyd Wright, Brigitte Bardot, Woody Allen, the early Hells Angels and many more.
-See the LIFE.com gallery, “LIFE Rides With the Hells Angels.”
+Based in New York, Beverly Hills and Paris, he traveled the world covering major events, wars and great personalities, from Elvis Presley and Audrey Hepburn to JFK, Marilyn Monroe, the Beatles, Ray Charles, Frank Lloyd Wright, Brigitte Bardot and many more.
+See the LIFE.com gallery, “LIFE Rides With Hells Angels.”